 - yogurt with live active cultures

-Peeling fruits can help to remove some of the added fiber that stimulates the bowels during a Crohn’s flare-up.
+Peeling fruit can help remove some of the added fiber that stimulates the bowels during a Crohn’s flare-up.

-Other fruits that people can eat during a flare-up include:
+Other fruit that people can eat during a flare-up include:

-- canned fruits, except for cherries or berries
+- canned fruit, except for cherries or berries

 - peeled apples or applesauce